lapinek/platform-scripting/README.md

     You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts) and [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition).

-    In addition, scripts included in the default AM configuration, accessible in the administrative console under Realms > _Realm Name_ > Scripts, can server as a great source of example scripting for all script types:
+    In addition, scripts included in the default AM configuration, accessible in the administrative console under Realms > _Realm Name_ > Scripts, can serve as a great source of example scripting for all script types:

     * Client-side Authentication
     * Server-side Authentication